timescale/docs/self-hosted/tooling/index.md

 Get the most from TimescaleDB with open source tools that help you perform common tasks.

-*   Automatically configure your Timescale instance with [`timescaledb-tune`][tstune]
+*   Automatically configure your TimescaleDB instance with [`timescaledb-tune`][tstune]
 *   Install and use [`timescaledb-parallel-copy`][tscopy] to insert data.